lite-xl/lite-xl/CONTRIBUTING.md

 ## Compiling the development version

-As of 2025-10-25, work is happening simultaneously on multiple branches, which are regularly merged by Adam Harrison on a branch called `3.0-preview`.
+As of 2025-10-25, work is happening simultaneously on multiple branches, which are regularly merged by @adamharrison on a branch called `3.0-preview`.
 This is the state you want to check out:

 ```
 git clone https://github.com/adamharrison/lite-xl
 git checkout 3.0-preview
 ```

-Regular compilation instructions from [README.md](README.md) apply.
-If you want to work with two distinct installations of lite-xl (the stable version 2, and a development version 3) here's a suggestion how to do it on Linux:
+Regular building instructions from [README.md](README.md#quick-build-guide) apply.

+If you want to work with two distinct installations of Lite XL (the stable version 2, and a development version 3) here's a suggestion for how to do it on Linux:

 ```
 # Assuming you have all the dependencies installed.